 - High Cost Link: defines this link as High Cost, limiting the frequency and amount of management data sent over the link.
-Ethernet links are rarely high cost. - Auto Local IP: enables DHCP for this interface.
-The IP address will be assigned by a DHCP server connected to the access network. - DHCP Assumes Same Network: specifies whether to try to reconnect to the same DHCP assignment when the DCHP lease expires. - Local IP Address: specifies the static IP address if Auto Local IP is disabled. - Network Mask: specifies the network mask of the static IP address. - Gateway: specifies the default gateway when static IP address is used. - Automatic DNS: configures the interface to use the DNS servers specified by the DHCP server.
-This must be disabled if using a static IP address. - DNS 1: specifies the IP address of the domain name server. - DNS 2: specifies the IP address of the domain name server. - Masquerade: this enables network address translation for all LAN-originated traffic leaving the oMG WAN interface.
-This is usually the preferred setting.
+Ethernet links are rarely high cost. - Change Default MTU Size: when enabled, allows the MTU size to be changed from its default of 1500. - MTU Size: the new MTU size to use. - Auto Local IP: enables DHCP for this interface.
+The IP address will be assigned by a DHCP server connected to the access network.

+- DHCP Assumes Same Network: specifies whether to try to reconnect to the same DHCP assignment when the DCHP lease expires. - Local IP Address: specifies the static IP address if Auto Local IP is disabled. - Network Mask: specifies the network mask of the static IP address. - Gateway: specifies the default gateway when static IP address is used. - Masquerade: this enables network address translation for all LAN-originated traffic leaving the oMG WAN interface.
+This is usually the preferred setting. - Automatic DNS: if selected, the DNS servers provided by the network service provider (via DHCP) will be used to resolve host names.
+This must be disabled if using a static IP address.